EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/cart-mutations.md

 {%- endcapture -%}
 {% include v2/codeblock.html language="javascript" code=highlight_code %}

-Now Liquid Ajax Cart will call your function when a page is loaded and when a user changed their cart so that you can check a new state of the cart (if it is empty or not in our case) and initiate an action.
+Now Liquid Ajax Cart will call your `myMutation` function when a page is loaded and when a user changes their cart so that you can check a new state of the cart (if it is empty or not in our case) and initiate an action.

 ### Check conditions